Keysight/cyperf/deployment/containers/README.md

 4. A CyPerf Controller Proxy is required in hybrid deployment scenarios, where each of the distributed Agents cannot directly access the CyPerf Controller.
 For example, if the CyPerf Controller is deployed on premise and some CyPerf Agents are in the cloud, they can still communicate through a CyPerf Controller Proxy.
 In this case, the public IP address of the Controller Proxy is configured in the CyPerf Controller and Agents become available to the Controller by registering to the Controller Proxy.

-5. Make sure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port numbers **443** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.
+5. Ensure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port number **443** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.

 ## Preparing the Host for using DPDK
 #### OS type qualified